joakimkemeny/jke.d3.ecg/README.md

 ## Known issues

-* The curve is not timed correctly, this is probably due to `setInterval`.
+* The curve is not prefectly timed. _This is probably a test data issue since `setInterval` is not that reliable._
-* It should look nicer.
+* The curve should look much nicer and the old curve should fade out.
-* All options are fixed.
+* All options are fixed and cannot be changed after initialization.

 ## Contact